 Maybe you want nonfiction?
 We are fortunate to have the nonfiction collection of ecology and environmental texts from a local author and educator.
 Authors include Rachel Carson, Eliot Porter, Unger and Kline.

 There will be Tech Time on Thursdays .
 If you have a question, please call and ask for David Perrier.
 He can schedule aa time or direct you to others who can.

 We are open once again.
-Please come to the back entrance and up the stairs as we are under construction.
+Please come to our new front deck entrance.
+We have ADA handicap parking as well .
 Like the many other small libraries across the state, we continue providing curbside pick up .
 Our backyard allows patrons to use FREE WiFi.
 We have outdoor seating so come enjoy the view, read and eBook or audiobook, as you use the internet.